riverbed/Riverbed-Community-Toolkit/201-instrument-java-spring-demo-app/README.md

 docker-compose up
 ```

-### Exercise the application
+### Step 4: Exercise the application

 Browse http://localhost:8080 and click around to generate load and transactions that will be monitored by Aternity APM

 ![spring petclinic](images/spring-petclinic.png)

-### Open the Aternity APM webconsole to visualize and analyze the traces collected for every transaction
+### Step 5: Open the Aternity APM webconsole to visualize and analyze the traces collected for every transaction

 View the entire applications: